Recognizing kernicterus in your newborn baby is

 As soon as you suspect one or several of the above symptoms, you should

-consult a doctor immediately.
+.
 If your general practitioner or

 pediatrician nearby is not available, go to the nearest hospital